zippoobbiz/zippoobbiz.github.io/source/_posts/BigQuery.md

 Supported ingest format: JSON, CSV, Avro, etc.

+### Ingestion:
+streaming and batch
+Why use dataflow if we can use stream input directly on BigQuery?
+Because BigQuery only accept table format, the source data mey need to be converted in dataflow.

 ### Sharing
 BigQuery is a way for you to share data beyond the silos of your company’s structure, it’s a way of collaboration